Octauuuzy/portfolio-smkn40/README.md

 # Mizuki Octa Portfolio
-This repository is created by **Octaraihandy Putra** for education purpose only and shouldn't be used for commercial.
+This repository is created by **Octaraihandy Putra** for educational purpose only and shouldn't be used for commercial.

 ## Website Preview